magpylib/magpylib/CONTRIBUTING.md

 - [Pylint](https://pylint.readthedocs.io/en/stable/) rates your code 10/10 and there are no formatting issues reportet (e.g. line-to-long).
 - your code is PEP8 compliant and formatted with [black](https://black.readthedocs.io/en/stable/) default settings.

-We strongly suggest that you install [pre-commit](https://pre-commit.com/) which will stop you from pushing your code when it has formatting problems.
+We strongly suggest that you install [pre-commit](https://pre-commit.com/) which will stop you from pushing your code with bad format.

 ## For your orientation